 Corporate Recommendation Information

 While corporations cannot provide student-recommended funds, they can recommend schools.
 If you own, work for, or know of an S corporation, an LLC filing as an S corporation, a C corporation or an insurance company, speak to the person responsible for the company’s taxes.
 Corporations and insurance companies also receive a dollar-for-dollar tax credit and scholarships funded with corporate dollars will go to children from low-income families.
 Supporting the JTO meets CRA requirements for financial institutions.
-Corporations don’t have a maximum, other than the state cap ($135 million for 2021) – so your company or employer can really make a positive impact on your school.
+Corporations don’t have a maximum, other than the state cap ($158 million for FY 2023/24) – so your company or employer can really make a positive impact on your school.
 The JTO staff is happy to help you with the corporate tax program.

 In order to receive the Arizona private school tax credit, you must provide your support through an STO such as the JTO.
 Applying for the corporate tax credit cannot be done directly through the school.